 This debut novel, aimed at readers age 12 and over, sparked author talks in local secondary schools as part of the Stratford-upon-Avon Literary Festival and the Literally Coventry Book Festival, and Helen was so inspired by the welcome she received, that she developed a programme of talks and historical fiction workshops which is now available to schools all over the country.
 The novel was nominated for the 2014 CILIP Carnegie Medal for an Outstanding Book for Children, and was given an Extraordinary Award at the 2014 Southern Schools Book Awards.
 It was shortlisted for the 2014 Education Resources Awards and longlisted for the Hampshire Schools Book Awards.

 Helen’s second novel, No Stone Unturned, was published by A&C Black/Bloomsbury in September 2014.
 Described as a gripping historical mystery, the book was shortlisted for the Historical Association Young Quills Award, the Warwickshire Junior Book Award 2015 and for the Alcester Schools Book Award 2015.

-When she is not writing, Helen runs a garden furniture business, Rattan And Teak, with her husband Jon.
-And when she is not working (which is too rare these days) she spends her time walking her dog Rula, devouring other people’s novels on her Kobo, visiting her favourite beaches in West Wales, going to the theatre and the cinema, and cruising the canals on her narrowboat Never Better.
-She has two grown-up children – Jack (22) and Georgia (19).
+When Helen is not writing, she spends her time walking Rula, her adorable cavapoo, devouring other people’s novels on her Kobo, visiting her favourite beaches in West Wales, going to the theatre and the cinema, and cruising the canals on her narrowboat Never Better.
+She has two grown-up children – Jack and Georgia.